Yomiuri Giants: 1996 Nagashima controversy

-The team accelerates at a stretch when winning in nine consecutive hits of professional baseball tie-record in one inning of July 9 against Hiroshima Carp's game.

-Both main starter, Masaki Saito, Dominican Balvino Galvez raised 16 won games the most wins on this season, relief pitcher, Mario Brito who reinforced during the season and Hirofumi Kono supported the team, Hideki Matsui was very success as a main season.
-Rookies Toshihisa Nishi and Takayuki Shimizu were active and generation change was also decided admirably.
-At the time I reached the biggest 11.5 game difference in league history and accomplished the league championship.
-Although defeated lost 1 to 4 games by Orix BlueWave (now Orix Buffaloes) on Japan Series.
+The team recorded nine consecutive hits in one inning during a July 9 game against the Hiroshima Carp, tying a professional baseball record.
+Starting pitchers, Masaki Saito, Dominican Balvino Galvez each won 16 won games during the season, while relief pitchers, Mario Brito and Hirofumi Kono contributed to the pitching staff.
+Hideki Matsui performed well during the season, and rookies Toshihisa Nishi and Takayuki Shimizu also contributed.
+The team finished with an 11.5-game lead, the largest in league history at the time, and won the league championship.
+The team later lost the Japan Series to the Orix BlueWave (now Orix Buffaloes) in five games.

-2008 Miracle season
+2008 miracle season

 Despite losing five consecutive games from the opening game on March 28, On May 26, a banned drug was detected to be used by Luis Gonzalez, so he was suspended for 1 year from Nippon Professional Baseball for violating league anti-doping policies, and on the following day, the Giants decided to release Gonzalez from his contract.
 At the time, October reached the biggest 13 game (as July) difference in league history and accomplished the league championship, from September 19, including their 3rd consecutive victory against the Hanshin Tigers, they recorded a total of 12 consecutive victories for the first time in 32 years, followed by 3 to 1 winning the final direct confrontation on October 8.
 Contributors included Shinnosuke Abe, Yoshinobu Takahashi, Michihiro Ogasawara, Alex Ramirez, Seth Adam Greisinger, Marc Jason Kroon, Hisanori Takahashi, and Tetsuya Utsumi, The Giants, however, lost 3 games to 4 to the Saitama Seibu Lions in the 2008 Japan Series.
 The Yomiuri Giants drew an average home attendance of 39,948 in 2008.

 2011 Kiyotake controversy

 On 18 November 2011, Giants' general manager Hidetoshi Kiyotake was fired by the Yomiuri organization for "defamation of the team and Yomiuri newspaper group".
 Kiyotake had recommended that Kaoru Okazaki be retained as the team's 2012 head coach.
-After Yomiuri chairman Tsuneo Watanabe ordered Kiyotake to replace Okazaki with Suguru Egawa, Kiyotake called a public press conference on 11 November 2011 to complain about Watanabe's interference in the club's decision-making processes.
-Yomiuri's response was to fire Kiyotake.
+After Yomiuri chairman Tsuneo Watanabe ordered Kiyotake to replace Okazaki with Suguru Egawa, Kiyotake called a public press conference on 11 November 2011 alleging interferences by Watanabe's in the club's decision-making processes.
+In response Yomiuri dismissed Kiyotake.

 Okazaki was eventually selected to remain as the next season's coach.
 The story made major headlines in the Japanese media.
 On 13 December 2011, Kiyotake sued Yomiuri for ¥62 million for unfair dismissal and defamation and demanded that the company issue him a formal apology, printed in the Yomiuri Shimbun.
 Yomiuri counter-sued Kiyotake for ¥100 million, saying that he had damaged the team's image.
 The suits, combined into one case, opened in Tokyo District Court on 2 February 2012.